RobertoFalconi/MinimalAPIsTemplate/README.md

 Other examples in this template:
 - Minimal APIs pattern with Handlers, Endpoints, Authentication and Authorization
-- Examples of asynchronous service calls with Dependency Injection (DI)
+- Examples of asynchronous service calls with Dependency Injection (DI) and scoped services
+- Examples of support to Docker, Entity Framework, OpenAPI, Swagger
 - Examples of Hsts, Exception Handler, Json Console, Health Checks, Hangfire, Swashbuckle and other services and middlewares

 # How to use